Revolutionizing Crop Growth: Tadweer Signs $2.5M Milestone Agreement With Aquagrain To Deploy The UAE's First Ever Organic Waste To Soil Enhancing Tec...

+(MENAFN- Dubai PR Network) Revolutionizing Crop Growth: Tadweer Signs $2 Milestone Agreement with Aquagrain to Deploy the UAE's First Ever Organic Waste to Soil Enhancing Technology

-Aquagrain has developed a unique soil enhancing technology that enables crops to be grown in arid land, sandy soils or pots using up to 50% less water and inorganic fertilisers.
-Project will see the first-ever commercial scale Aquagrain production facility built in Abu Dhabi.
+.
+Aquagrain has developed a unique soil enhancing technology that enables crops to be grown in arid land, sandy soils or pots using up to 50% less water and inorganic fertilisers

+.
+Project will see the first-ever commercial scale Aquagrain production facility built in Abu Dhabi

-Abu Dhabi: Tadweer (Abu Dhabi Waste Management Company) has announced a $2 pilot project with Aquagrain, a company which has developed a unique soil enhancing technology that harnesses organic waste to enable crops to be grown in arid land, sandy soils or pots using up to 50 percent less water and inorganic fertilisers.
+Abu Dhabi, UAE - 1st December: Tadweer (Abu Dhabi Waste Management Company) has announced a $2 pilot project with Aquagrain, a company which has developed a unique soil enhancing technology that harnesses organic waste to enable crops to be grown in arid land, sandy soils or pots using up to 50 percent less water and inorganic fertilisers.

 Aquagrain's innovative method converts organic food industry waste into a biodegradable polymer that absorbs and releases water, thus serving as food and drink reservoir for plants.